-Some SSD representatives might require you to undergo an independent medical examination.
-That’s an appointment where a doctor they choose performs their own evaluation of your medical condition to determine if they agree with your doctor’s diagnosis of your disability.
+SSA might require you to undergo an independent medical examination.
+That’s an appointment where SSA pays a doctor to perform their own evaluation of your medical condition to determine if they agree with your doctor’s diagnosis of your disability.

 The Social Security Administration requires complete and accurate information in every claim they receive.
-It’s good to understand why representatives deny applications to avoid one.
+It’s good to understand why representatives deny applications to avoid making common mistakes in the application process.
 Below are the most common reasons for Social Security Disability denials:

 Our Monroe, NC Social Security Disability lawyers have experience assisting our clients with their SSD applications and denied claims.
-Whether you’re at the beginning of the process or trying to prove your rights to benefits in an appeal, DeMayo Law Offices can help.
+Whether you’re beginning the process or trying to prove your rights to benefits in an appeal, DeMayo Law Offices can help.